npm/policies/organization-plan.md

 User_).
 You will pay $7.00 via your Payment Card per each additional New Paid Services User that you add to an Organization, counted and billed on your Billing Day.

+Note that the npm Paid Services Terms require everyone using npm Paid Services to have an Account of their own, added under a Payment Plan.
+You must add a New Paid Services User to an Organization for each person who will use npm Paid Services under this Payment Plan.